-C - ESG controversies monitoring and risk control
+C - ESG controversies monitoring

 We have supplemented our existing daily-risk policy with a component related to ESG reputational risks.
 Indeed, business conduct risks related to human rights, labour, the environment and corruption can result in risks to a company's reputation and finances, and therefore in a risk for the final investor.